rust-lang/cargo/src/doc/guide.md

 class="s1">   Running</span> `target/debug/hello_world`
 Hello, world!</code></pre>

+If you want to pass some arguments to your program, please use `cargo run -- first_argument second_argument`.

 You'll now notice a new file, `Cargo.lock`.
 It contains information about our dependencies.
 Since we don't have any yet, it's not very interesting.